sweeneys/personal-website/_posts/2017-07-06-pushing-boundaries.markdown

 free again, to roam, to race, \\
 to wander, to discover.
 The man \\
 next to me, does not write in \\
-a notebook, bur rather, he reads, \\
+a notebook, but rather, he reads, \\
 a newspaper, absorbing the \\
 thoughts of others, that were \\
 captured, in a moment, now \\